Bob Baker Marionette Theater

 Los Angeles, California | C.1963

-At age six, Baker saw his first puppet show and decided to dedicate his life to puppetry.
-Two years later, he began training with several puppetry companies and gave his first professional performance.
-While in high school, he even began making toy marionettes that were sold in both the U.S. and Europe.
+At age six, Bob Baker saw his first puppet show and was sold.
+He decided right then to dedicate his life to puppetry.
+Two years later, he began training with multiple companies and gave his first professional performance before he was ten years old.
+While in high school, he commercialized his love and expertise, and began making toy marionettes to be sold around the globe.

 Create an account to comment!
 Login/Sign Up.